1967 Mississippi gubernatorial election: Democratic primary

 No candidate received a majority in the Democratic primary, which featured seven contenders, so a runoff was held between the top two candidates.

-It was the first Democratic primary for the governorship since the Civil Rights Act of 1964 and the Voting Rights Act of 1965, resulting in an increased registration for black voters from 29,500 to 195,000, making overt segregationist rhetoric less acceptable, as the Citizens' Councils complained by asking the contestants "why our ideals of states' rights and racial segregation" were not being "featured in this campaign as in the past."
+It was the first Democratic primary for the governorship since the Civil Rights Act of 1964 and the Voting Rights Act of 1965, resulting in an increased registration for black voters from 29,500 to 195,000, making overt segregationist rhetoric less acceptable, as the Citizens' Councils complained by asking the contestants "why our ideals of states' rights and racial segregation" were not being "featured in this campaign as in the past".
 On the other hand, the abolition of poll tax benefited many poor whites, most of whom were supporters of segregation.
 As a result, each one of the seven candidates aired support for segregation, although to varying degrees.

-Waller, who prosecuted Byron De La Beckwith and attacked the Ku Klux Klan, additionally railed against civil rights "rabble-rousers.”
+Bill Waller, who prosecuted Byron De La Beckwith and attacked the Ku Klux Klan, additionally railed against civil rights "rabble-rousers".
 He was the more moderate candidate on the race question along with Winter, who had to embrace segregationist rhetoric to stay in the race.

-Barnett attempted to do a comeback, but more militant segregationists complained he did not do enough during the Ole Miss riot of 1962.
-Staunch segregationist Williams ironically used the least rhetoric since he could claim to have sacrificed his House career for Goldwater three years ago in 1964, although his supporters handed out flyers stating that "if William F. Winter is elected governor, the Negroes will run Mississippi."
+Barnett attempted to make a comeback, but more militant segregationists complained he did not do enough during the Ole Miss riot of 1962.
+Staunch segregationist John Bell Williams ironically used the least overtly racist rhetoric since he could claim to have sacrificed his House career for Goldwater three years ago in 1964, although his supporters handed out flyers stating that "if William F. Winter is elected governor, the Negroes will run Mississippi."